SEARCH WRIGHT LIBRARY

 Author: Morris, Alfred

 Description: Frank Thomas Residence (1901 - S.067) "A Constant Home.
 Design and ornament in the home is of such vast importance, that when one comes across a worthy example - one that is consistent and sane - it would surely seem indifferent not to praise.
 The examples of the exterior and interior applications of design, in the photographs herewith, are ones that have not only a most harmonious consistency, but they also exhibit originality; originality not of the clever sort, but that of dignity and consistent beauty.
 This house in question is in Oak Park, Illinois, and was designed by that skillful architect and draughtsman, Mr. Frank Lloyd Wright...
 Mr. Frank Lloyd Wright is original with a reason.
 His sense of proportion in design is always rational and animated with beauty.
 His architecture is of a distinct type, harmonious and quietly elegant..."
 Includes five photographs.
 Original cover price 10c.
-See photographs of the Thomas Residence.
-To read the full article...
+Continue...
 (Digital and printed copy)

 Size: 7.5 x 10.5